pmathew92/GithubUsers/README.md

 # GithubUsers
-Sample app displaying all Github users using architecture componenets and Retrofit2 .
-Kotlin version of the same is also added with arch-components , Dagger2 ,RxJava2.
+Sample app displaying all Github users using architecture components and Retrofit2 .
+Kotlin version of the same is also added with  Dagger2 ,RxJava2 and
+Paging Library